sumnerevans/sumnerevans.com/content/posts/travel/2023-fosdem/fosdem/index.md

 calls, and using Matrix as a signalling layer and system for a metaverse-like environment.

-{{< figure
-      src="./images/matrix20.jpg"
-      link="./images/matrix20.jpg"
-      target="_blank"
+{{<figure
+  src="images/matrix20.jpg"
   title="Matthew presenting some of the recent developments in Matrix" caption="The Matrix Foundation has high aspirations for Matrix including using it for applications other than chat."
 >}}

 After the Matrix 2.0 presentation finished, I met up with some Matrix folks and